DJBrohawk/GT7-Randomizer/ReadMe.txt

 You can generate as many rolls of the random cars as you want, but you have to do it for everyone at the same time.
 If you, or someone else, wants a different car, either re-roll the race and give them the one chosen for them, or pick an individual car using the individual car randomizer.
 It pulls from the same config list as the race generator!

+Note that some car names may be too long to fit in the window.
+I didn't want to make the main screen any larger so as to accommodate smaller laptop screens.
+The tops of the columns are draggable, so if you get a car name that is long and you can't quite tell what it is, click and drag the outside of the column to expand it and you should be able to see what the car name is.

 ---ADDING NEW CARS/TRACKS/ETC---(new)

 I will do my best to add new tracks/layouts and cars as they get added to the game and put them in a new release.
 (This mostly comes down to whether or not I remember to do it).

 There is a way for users to update the list manually, however I can't guarantee what'll happen if something is put in there incorrectly, so I would advise against it.
 If I do it, I know it's put in there correctly and there won't be any problems, if that makes sense.

+That said, you CAN add new categories to choose from, if there's a particular custom game you like playing (think Cops and Robbers, Just Cruising, etc.) and wish to add it into the rotation.
+To do so, go into the "Data" folder and open "CustomCategoryList.txt" and add your categories there.
+You'll notice I've included a few categories for reference, but in the event they're not there, you can add one category and a description of that category per line, separated by a comma.
+For example:

+Cops and Robbers, Description here
+Willys Jeeps Only, Description here
+Just Cruising, Description here

+Just be sure to not put any commas in your name or description because that'll screw things up (guess how genius DJ the programmer figured that out).

 ---DELETING DRIVERS FROM THE DRIVER LIST---(del)